andrewjarkwahwong/andrewjarkwahwong.github.io/_posts/Basics of Electrochemical Double Layer Models.md

 Here we can see how the capacitance can very between different models of the EDL.
 Despite the GCS seeming the most reasonable model, even this model lacks agreement experimentally.
 It does not consider adsorption and chemical reactions at the surface, reactive surfaces with complicated active sites, specific solvent interactions, anisotropic distributions between the ions and solvent outside of the simple mean field approaches, and more.
 I have provided further reading to touch on these topics.
 However, the basis of this post is to introduce these models and the intrinsic differences between these models.

-As always, feel free to reach out if you have any questions.
+As always, feel free to reach out if you have any questions and recommendations.

 ## Future Works for myself
 - Provide a Python script to model the distribution of ions and fields for each model as you change the parameters within the models (dielectric constant, distance, etc)